-We also looked at the Complex and Time Out's lists, which were complied by the team of film writers and reviewers on staff.
-To make sure we also got the opinions of our regular cinema goers, we also included the crowd sourced Empire Online and Ranker lists.
+We also looked at the Complex and Time Out's lists, which were compiled by the team of film writers and reviewers on staff.
+To make sure we also got the opinions of our regular cinema goers, we also included the crowdsourced Empire Online and Ranker lists.
 Now that we've covered our bases, let's take a look at this data visualized with a ranking plot.

 Here are your top 18 supervillains according to the data!

 The ranking plot automatically placed each publication in alphabetical order but straight away we can see that loads of the villains mentioned by Empire Online also appear on the Ranker list (albeit in a different order), and these two lists share the most commonalities.
-This makes sense as they were the only two that were crowd sourced - the other lists feature more eclectic picks like Mr Potter (It's a Wonderful Life) and Alex Forrest (Fatal Attraction).
-Complex even has it's top pick as John Doe (Se7en), a name no other list nominated.
+This makes sense as they were the only two that were crowdsourced - the other lists feature more eclectic picks like Mr. Potter (It's a Wonderful Life) and Alex Forrest (Fatal Attraction).
+Complex has its top pick as John Doe (Se7en), a name no other list nominated.